Search Project Overview

 To gather such knowledge, a common practice is to carry out interviews and shadowing sessions with potential end users.
 Analyzing available usage data can also be helpful, especially if spending time with potential end users isn’t an option.

-Locate and Index Content
+Locate and index content

-For more detailed information, see the Locating and Indexing Content section of this guide.
+For more detailed information, see the Locate and index content section of this guide. |

 The Coveo Platform offers a large selection of connectors which can be configured as sources to regularly pull items and permission models from original content repositories into an index.
 Typically, you should be able to use system-specific sources to index most, if not all of the content your end users require.
-If no system-specific source exists for a certain type of content repository you need to index data from, there are other possibilities (e.g., using a generic source such as Database or Sitemap, or using the Push API).
+If no system-specific source exists for a certain type of content repository you need to index data from, there are other possibilities (for example, using a generic source such as Database or Sitemap, or using the Push API).

-Design the Search Experience
+Design the search experience

-For more detailed information, see the Designing the Search Experience section of this guide.
+For more detailed information, see the Design the search experience section of this guide. |

 A complete search experience may include one or more search interfaces aimed at satisfying the end-user needs and expectations.